 There are more than a dozen ways to promote your presence.
-You can share links, send emails and newsletters, and add website review widgets (such as Amplify).
-Some review sites even provide businesses with free marketing collateral (think window clings, stickers, and certificates) based on performance achievements within their respective communities: for example, the GMB Marketing Kit.
+You can share links, send emails and newsletters, and add a website review widget (such as Amplify).
+Some review sites even provide businesses with free marketing collateral (think window clings, stickers, and certificates) based on performance achievements within their respective communities: for example, the Google Business Profile Marketing Kit.

 Best Practice 5: Identify and Fix Customer Issues

 Social media has transformed how brands handle complaints, respond to customer needs and expectations, and conduct customer experience management.

 If you aren’t already providing social care and support, here’s something to consider: 54% of customers prefer social media for customer service over the phone or email.

 It makes sense to extend the scope of your efforts to include business review sites.
 This allows you to see the bigger picture and identify and resolve customer issues, while also creating new opportunities to foster customer loyalty.

 Best Practice 6: Use Reviews to Gain Customer Insights

 Social media content and reviews can be harnessed to help your company discover and interpret key insights about your customers.

 Support the objectives of your customer experience analytics program by tapping into your precious review data.
 Regardless of rating, your reviews likely contain a wealth of information to help you make smart, customer-centric decisions.

 Best Practice 7: Share Positive Feedback with Your Team